Pf2ools/pf2ools-data/README.md

-# Pf2ools Data
+# The Pf2ools Data Repository

-A project in the [Pf2ools](https://github.com/Pf2ools) ecosystem to represent all Pathfinder 2nd Edition Remastered game content in JSON format.
+A project in the [Pf2ools](https://github.com/Pf2ools) ecosystem to represent all Pathfinder 2nd Edition game content in JSON format.

 - [Overview](#overview)
   - [Data structure](#data-structure)